-Through short and lively lessons, you will learn basic Dutch grammar along with typical expressions and introductory vocabulary to help you during your stay in Kortrijk and Flanders.
-This language course gives additional insights into Flemish and Belgian society and culture.
+Through short, lively lesson units, you will learn basic Dutch grammar along with typical expressions and introductory vocabulary to help you during your stay in Kortrijk and Flanders.
+This language course is complementary to the Meeting Flanders Today lessons and gives additional insights into Flemish and Belgian society and culture.

 (if not available yet for the upcoming academic year please select the current year)

 - Next to ‘Taal’ select ‘English’

 - Next to ‘Opleiding’ select: Project management & Storytelling,Tourism /Journalism - ETS DCP

 - Next to ‘Traject’ select Tourism and for the elective courses, select Optional Modules

 Students who wish to enroll, should have completed minimum 2 semesters (an equivalent of 60 ECTS) in a Bachelor programme in Tourism or Recreation Management.
 Students in Communication or Business Management with an interest in Tourism and Recreation Management can also apply.
 This will need to be confirmed by means of an official certificate, a survey of completed courses, or a signed letter from the sending university.